 Programme & speakers

-Enigma and the secret world of code breaking James Grime, Mathematician and communicator
+Bits and Pieces: Secrets of a Digital World James Grime, Mathematician and communicator

 About James Grime

 A special session of practical maths Colin Wright, Mathematician and juggler

 Several games played by children of all ages turn out to have connections between them, and investigating those connections has turned up some surprising results.
 In the interactive workshop we play some of the games, see the connections, and discover some unsolved problems.

 About Colin Wright